Georges, Vicomte de Mauduit

-Georges de Mauduit, Vicomte de Mauduit (1893 – 1945), was a French pilot, engineer and author.
-He was the son of the Comte de Mauduit, Chief of Staff and a cavalry officer, and his great-grandfather General de Mauduit accompanied Napoleon to St Helena.
+Georges de Mauduit de Kervern, Vicomte de Mauduit (1893 – 1945), was a French pilot, engineer and author.

 Life and works

+Georges de Mauduit was the son of Commandant the Count de Mauduit de Kervern of the French Fourth Army, Chief of Staff and a cavalry officer.
+He was a great-grandson of General de Mauduit, an officer who accompanied Napoleon to St Helena.

-Georges de Mauduit was educated in England, and trained as an engineer.
+Educated in England, he trained as an engineer.
 He served in the French Air Force during the First World War, and was severely injured.
-He spent time working on irrigation projects in Egypt, and travelling in Britain, France and America.
+He spent time working on irrigation projects in Egypt, and travelling in Britain, France, and North America.

-In 1932 he wrote Private Views: Reminiscences of a Wandering Nobleman which the Times Literary Supplement described as "a lively and fascinating book in which the author introduces you to all the famous people he has met", filled with "charming pen pictures."
+In 1932, Mauduit wrote Private Views: Reminiscences of a Wandering Nobleman which the Times Literary Supplement described as "a lively and fascinating book in which the author introduces you to all the famous people he has met", filled with "charming pen pictures."
 The book recounts his experiences in these countries and the many well-known people he met, including his aviation training under Louis Blériot and his encounter with Colonel Roosevelt in New York.
-Also in the book, de Mauduit describes his life as an engineer in Paris during the First World War and his work on the first tanks through participation in a technical committee.
+Also in the book, Mauduit describes his life as an engineer in Paris during the First World War and his work on the first tanks through participation in a technical committee.

-De Mauduit also wrote a selection of cookery books as well as a book described by the Sydney Morning Herald as a "pleasant nursery story" entitled Mimie and Shah.
+Mauduit also wrote a selection of cookery books as well as a book described by the Sydney Morning Herald as a "pleasant nursery story" entitled Mimie and Shah.

 His series of "original and valuable" cookery books began with The Vicomte in the Kitchen (1933).
 This first book was followed by The Vicomte in the Kitchenette (1934) and The Kitchen Companion (1939).

 1940 saw the publication of They Can’t Ration These, a cookery book responding to the outbreak of the Second World War instructing the reader on how to use ingredients sourced from the English countryside, described by the Times Literary Supplement "to the country dweller with time and a spirit of adventure the book will be a delight."
 In his preface to the text, David Lloyd George described the book as "a valuable contribution towards our national defence".